olatoc/csci4061-pa2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Creates FinalResult.txt along with writing the values from letter_counts_final, from read_reducer_result, but is written through STOUT.

-# **• Your and your partner's individual contributions**

-Oliver Latocki: wrote most of final code

-Jonathan: wrote code alternative to the final phases.
-(These can be found at the bottom of phase_x.c file, please note that uncommenting the code will not allow this function to run on this code)

 # • If you have attempted extra credit

 We have.